lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     - *"How were the changes calculated (GEE?) in the basic characteristics of the PROMISE cohort section?"*

-        {{not completely sure what is meant here}} The changes as reported in the results of the outcome variables are simple median differences between the baseline and 6-year visit.
+        {{not completely sure what is meant here}} The changes over time as reported in the results of the outcome variables are simple median differences between the baseline and 6-year visit.
 The p-value {{confirm this is added}} representing the difference was computed using an unadjusted GEE model.

     - *"I suggest to include the unadjusted data to the main paper (ESM Figure 3) and describe these findings as we do not know the exact model where